 Ease of Use

-If you need light, you need light now.
-Maybe it's getting dark and your gourmet dinner is burning, or maybe there is a bear outside your tent.
-Either way, fumbling with buttons and hooks is no fun.
+It perhaps goes without saying, but we often need light the most when we don't have it.
+Maybe it's getting dark and your gourmet dinner is burning, or maybe there is an animal outside your tent.
+Either way, fumbling with buttons and hooks is a bummer when you need illumination in a hurry.
 We recommend models that can be easily hung overhead.
 Hooks–like those on the Black Diamond products that can be placed over a branch or through a tent loop are ideal.
 While camping, perfectly smooth and level surfaces rarely present themselves (besides the occasional picnic table).
 Non-slip rubber bases, or better yet, rubber-tipped legs like those on the Black Diamond Apollo, make balancing your lantern on rocks and stumps much easier.

 Another thing to note is that no lantern is waterproof unless stated by the manufacturer.
 Water resistance is not the same as waterproof, either.
 Most models on the market are rated at IPX 4 as their water resistance level.
-IPX 4 means that it is splash and rain resistant, and that the lantern will probably fail if submerged or exposed to large quantities of water.
+IPX 4 means that it is splash and rain resistant and that the lantern will probably fail if submerged or exposed to large quantities of water.
 However, The Streamlight The Siege is rated as waterproof by Streamlight and it is waterproof up to about four feet.
 We worried as we dunked it in water but it powered through our testing and not only is it completely waterproof but it also floats!
-The MPOWERD Luci Outdoor 2.0 is also waterproof and floats as well.
+The MPOWERD Luci Outdoor 2.0 and LuminAID PackLite Max are waterproof and float as well.